iyeque/iyeque/README.md

 I’m always eager to learn new skills and share what I’ve learned with others.
 Whether it’s coding, automation, or problem-solving, I believe collaboration and mentorship are key to driving progress.

 🛠️ Current Projects
-One for All : A comprehensive ad-blocking solution combining network-wide protection, system-level blocking, and browser extensions.
+One for All: A comprehensive ad-blocking solution combining network-wide protection, system-level blocking, and browser extensions.
 Check it out here https://github.com/iyeque/one-for-all.git.
 Why?
 Because ads are intrusive, privacy-invading, and often unnecessary.
 This project ensures everyone can enjoy a cleaner, faster, and safer browsing experience—for free!
-Exploring Automation : I’m working on automating repetitive tasks to save time and energy for myself and others.
+Exploring Automation: I’m working on automating repetitive tasks to save time and energy for myself and others.
 Stay tuned for updates!

 🤝 Looking to Collaborate
 I’m excited to collaborate on projects that align with my values and goals.
 If you’re working on something related to: